erhant/crypto-notes/content/zklearning/4-snarks-via-ips.md

 	A2 --> A3
 ```

-Remember the trick of viewing a matrix as a function back in the “counting triangles” example?
+Remember the trick of viewing a matrix as a function back in the "counting triangles" example?
 Well, we can do a similar trick for transcripts too!

 A transcript $T$ can be viewed as a function $T : \{0, 1\}^{\log S} \to \mathbb{F}$.
 Assign each gate in $C$ a $\log S$-bit label and view $T$ as a function mapping gate labels to $\mathbb{F}$.
 Basically, by giving the correct gate label to this function you can select a value at the circuit transcript, something like $T(0, 0, 0, 0) = 1$ for the example above.